Natsoro/Markdown-exercises/Exercise1.md

 ## How to italic a paragraph?

-*To do italic i have to do the same but once.*
+*There are two ways to italic a paragraph:*

+1. Write one star before the text and after it.
+2. Write one underscore before the text and after it.

-_See it in the code._
+_Lets see it in the code._

 ## How to do strikethrough?